JATOS/JATOS_docs/versioned_docs/version-3.9.1/Group_studies/Write-Group-Studies-I-Setup.md

 sidebar_position: 2
 ---

-## Set up group studies
+## Set Up Group Studies

-First and common to all group setups is to check the Group study switch in the study properties.
+To enable group studies, first check the **Group study** switch in your study properties.

 ![Group's property](/img/v39x/study-properties-group-study.png)

-If the Group property is checked, JATOS will assign workers into groups.
-We'll describe some group properties that you can use to tweak according to whether you want to keep control over worker assignment, or you give JATOS full control.
+When the Group property is enabled, JATOS will assign workers into groups.
+You can adjust several group properties to control how workers are assigned—either keeping full control yourself or letting JATOS handle it automatically.

-### Group settings in each batch's properties
+### Group Settings in Each Batch's Properties

-You can have multiple batches in JATOS, each one with different group settings.
-There are three important bits of information for a group study:
+You can have multiple batches in JATOS, each with its own group settings.
+There are three key properties for group studies:

 ![Study Links screenshot](/img/v39x/batch_properties_groups.png)

-1. **Max total workers**: This isn't just a properties of group studies.
-It simply limits the total amount of workers who are allowed to run in this batch.
+1. **Max total workers**: Limits the total number of workers allowed to participate in this batch.
+(This is not exclusive to group studies.)
-1. **Max total members**:  This limits the number of members a single group can have.
-While there can be multiple groups in a batch, the _Max total members_ field applies to each separate group.
+2. **Max total members**: Limits the number of members in a single group.
+Multiple groups can exist in a batch, and this value applies to each group individually.
-1. **Max active members**: This limits the number of active members a single group can have.
-An active member is in the group at this time - in opposite to a past member who already left the group.
-This number applies to each group separately.
-Example: In the Prisoner's Dilemma study, you would limit the active members to 2.
+3. **Max active members**: Limits the number of active members in a group at any one time.
+An active member is currently in the group, as opposed to a past member who has already left.
+For example, in the Prisoner's Dilemma study, you would set this to 2.

-By default, all properties have no upper limit.
+By default, all these properties are unlimited.

-## Group assignment
+## Group Assignment

-You can either tell JATOS to assign workers to different groups, or you can keep full control and do it yourself (or something in between).
-We'll use some example scenarios to explain how this assignment works.
+You can let JATOS assign workers to groups automatically, assign them yourself, or use a combination of both.
+The following scenarios illustrate how group assignment works:

-### Scenario 1: One group, assign workers manually
+### Scenario 1: One Group, Manual Assignment

-If in a batch you set the _Max total worker_ to 2 and leave the other two Max parameters empty, JATOS has no other choice than to allow only 2 workers and sort them into the same group.
-If you then [add two Personal Single study links](Run-your-Study-with-Study-Links.html) (but other study link types are fine too) and send the links to your two participants, you can be sure that they will interact with each other.
-If you need more groups, just add a second batch with two other workers.
+If you set _Max total workers_ to 2 and leave the other two fields empty, only 2 workers can join, and both will be placed in the same group.
+If you [add two Personal Single study links](Run-your-Study-with-Study-Links.html) (other link types also work) and send them to your two participants, you can be sure they will interact with each other.
+To create more groups, simply add another batch with two more workers.

 ![Prisoners example](/img/prisoners_example.png)

-The first two scenarios may apply to the [Prisoner's Dilemma Example Study](/Example-Studies).
+The first two scenarios are relevant for the [Prisoner's Dilemma Example Study](/Example-Studies).

-### Scenario 2: Several groups, let JATOS assign workers
+### Scenario 2: Several Groups, Automatic Assignment

-Say you want to have 3 groups with 2 workers each.
-You want to leave it to JATOS which workers are paired together.
-Then, set _Max total workers_ to 6 and both _Max active members_ and _Max total members_ to 2 (remember that these numbers apply to each group separately).
-Then [add 6 Personal Single study links](Run-your-Study-with-Study-Links.html) (but other study link types are fine too) and send them to your 6 participants.
+Suppose you want 3 groups with 2 workers each and want JATOS to pair workers automatically.
+Set _Max total workers_ to 6, and both _Max total members_ and _Max active members_ to 2 (these limits apply per group).
+Then [add 6 Personal Single study links](Run-your-Study-with-Study-Links.html) (other link types also work) and distribute them to your 6 participants.

-### Scenario 3: One open world
+### Scenario 3: One Open World

-This scenario is basically the opposite of the first one.
-By limiting neither the _Max total worker_ nor the _Max total members_, nor the _Max active members_ JATOS will sort all workers into one single group that is potentially of unlimited size.
-Now --to keep it completely open-- just [add one study link type General Single](Run-your-Study-with-Study-Links.html) (but other study link types are fine too) and publish it (e.g. via a mailing list or on a website).
+This is the opposite of Scenario 1.
+If you leave _Max total workers_, _Max total members_, and _Max active members_ unlimited, JATOS will place all workers into a single, potentially unlimited group.
+To keep it fully open, [add a General Single study link](Run-your-Study-with-Study-Links.html) (other link types also work) and share it (e.g., via a mailing list or website).

 ![Snake example](/img/snake_example.png)

-The third and fourth scenario may apply to the [Snake Example Study](/Example-Studies).
+Scenarios 3 and 4 are relevant for the [Snake Example Study](/Example-Studies).

-### Scenario 4: Multiple open worlds with limited active members
+### Scenario 4: Multiple Open Worlds with Limited Active Members

-Say you want to have groups with up to 3 members, interacting _at the same time_.
-But you don't want to actually limit the total number of members per group: you want to allow new workers to join a group if one of its members left.
-This way each group can have a flow of workers joining and leaving - the only constraint is the maximum members per group at any given time.
-You also want to let JATOS set the number of groups depending on the available workers.
-To set up this just use one batch, set the _Max active members_ to 3, and leave _Max total worker_ and _Max total members_ unlimited.
+Suppose you want groups with up to 3 members interacting at the same time, but you don’t want to limit the total number of members per group.
+New workers can join a group if someone leaves, allowing a flow of participants.
+The only constraint is the maximum number of active members per group at any time.
+JATOS will determine the number of groups based on available workers.
+To set this up, use one batch, set _Max active members_ to 3, and leave _Max total workers_ and _Max total members_ unlimited.